gracco/sysadmin-interview-questions/README.md

   - Terminated it's a state after completing the execution or being explicitly killed, but the process remain as zombie until the parent  process call  the wait system call to read its exit status, and finally ending the process lifetime.

 * How to know which process listens on a specific port?
-  - lsof -i process or netstat -p
+  - lsof -i :PORT or netstat -lap | grep port

 * What is a zombie process and what could be the cause of it?
-  - Each process when ended enter in zombie state, waiting for the parent process call a wait call and read the exit status, if this wait call will be never called, this process will be as a zombie to end we need to call a SIGCHLD to the parent process to kill all child process.
+  - Each process when ended enter in zombie state, waiting for the parent process call a wait call and read the exit status, if this wait call never be called, this process will be a zombie to end, and we will need to call a SIGCHLD to the parent process to kill all child process.

 * You run a bash script and you want to see its output on your terminal and save it to a file at the same time.
 How could you do it?
  - Use the tee command